-- 1. Population Served: A wide range of individuals, including participants of Native Connections, Round Valley Unified School District students in the middle school and high school age range, and adults interested in prevention and early intervention of mental health issues including suicide risk. - 2.
+- Population Served: A wide range of individuals, including participants of Native Connections, Round Valley Unified School District students in the middle school and high school age range, and adults interested in prevention and early intervention of mental health issues including suicide risk.
+This program will serve predominantly Adults and Older Adults. - 2.
 Services Provided: Three Mental Health First Aid Trainings (MHFA) for youth and three MHFA Trainings for adults, for up to 25 people per training will be provided annually.
 Four SafeTALK, suicide alertness trainings for up to 25 people will be provided annually.
 Three sessions of each of the Sons and Daughters of Tradition, up to 20 students per session are provided annually. - 3.
-Program Goals: To increase awareness of mental illness, identification of suicide risk factors and supportive resources, and Native American Traditional resiliency

-- practices.
-To reduce the effects of poverty, stigma and discrimination, mental illnesses, and improve resiliency among community members. - 4.
+Program Goals: To increase awareness of mental illness, identification of suicide risk factors and supportive resources, and Native American Traditional resiliency practices.
+Trainings will help raise the suicide risk awareness and skills to respond to those with suicidal thought.
+The goal of training is to reduce the effects of stigma and discrimination related to mental illnesses, suicidal ideation, and improve resiliency among community members through evidence and community based models. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program provides quarterly data on all services provided, including the number of groups, number of attendees, and demographic data as available.
 Program staff provides results from evaluation tools used in each curriculum, number of classes, number of participants, and locations of classes for all Native American programs.